fddxxueyj/QBO-FNOs/README.md

 # QBO-FNOs
 We tested the performances of FNOs in parameterizing the gravity wave forcing in 1D-QBO model.
-To run this notebook, you should first download the package from https://zenodo.org/records/14498620, where
+To run this notebook, you should first download the zip from [https://zenodo.org/records/14498620](https://zenodo.org/records/14498716), where contains the code for the 1D-QBO model, both deterministic and stochastic form.
+The project was mainly based on the paper 'On the Importance of Learning Non-Local Dynamics for Stable Data-Driven Climate Modeling: A 1D Gravity Wave-QBO Testbed'.